Public housing: Japan

 Danchi (団地, literally "group land") is the Japanese word for a large cluster of apartment buildings or houses of a particular style and design, typically built as public housing by government authorities.

 The Japan Housing Corporation (JHC), now known as the Urban Renaissance Agency (UR), was founded in 1955.
 During the 1950s, 1960s, and 1970s, the JHC built many danchi in suburban areas to offset the increasing housing demand during the post-World War II economic boom.
 It introduced the Japanese salaryman to a life around the nuclear family in contrast with the multi-generation homes before the war.

 The rent payment for a danchi is much cheaper than that of an apartment or a mortgage, but for a public danchi the prospective tenant must usually participate in a lottery to be assigned an open apartment.
 Residents in UR danchi do not have to pay key money or contract renewal fees, making the residences cheaper than comparable housing even if the monthly rents are equivalent.

 Singapore

-The Pinnacle@Duxton is one of Singapore's most well known public housing projects for its design.

 In Singapore, the public housing program, particularly the planning and development of new public housing and the allocation of rental units and resale of existing ownership units, is managed by the Housing and Development Board.
 Day-to-day management of public housing communities has been delegated to Town Councils headed by the local members of parliament.

 In 2018, 78.7% of Singaporean residents live in public residential developments, ranging from studio units to executive condominiums provided by the HDB, a major factor in Singapore having one of the highest home-ownership rates – over 90% of the resident population – in the world.